TheMonk2121/ai-dev-tasks/README.md

 ### 4️⃣ Execute Tasks with AI-Optimized Processing

 To ensure methodical progress and allow for verification, we'll use `03_process-task-list.md`.
-This system is designed for AI agents (Mistral 7B Instruct + Yi-Coder-9B-Chat-Q6_K) with strategic human oversight.
+This system is designed for AI agents using the v0.3.1 Ultra-Minimal Router architecture (Mistral 7B Instruct + Yi-Coder-9B-Chat-Q6_K) with strategic human oversight.

 1. Create or ensure you have the `03_process-task-list.md` file accessible.
 2. In your AI tool, tell the AI to start with the first task: